DavidSM64/SimpleCOLLADA/README.md

 # SimpleCOLLADA v0.1
-A simple C++ COLLADA file parser that was created for Super Mario 64 custom levels, meaning a lot of elements like lights, effects, and cameras will get ignored.
+A simple C++ COLLADA file parser that was created for Super Mario 64 custom levels.
+SimpleCOLLADA will look through a COLLADA (.dae) file and collect all the vertices, indices, normals, texture coordiates, vertex colors, and materials, and put them into a single object for easy access.

 <img src="https://i.imgur.com/x9DNEZX.png" width="500" height="340">